AminaS31/Youtube-clone/README.md

 # Youtube-clone
 HTML and CSS

-project was done by following  SuperSimpleDev youtube channel
+ The project was done by following  SuperSimpleDev youtube channel